Together-Java/ModernJava/src/enums.md

 }
 ```

+Enums are types with fixed sets of allowed values.
 We call them enums because they enumerate multiple different possibilities.